ashishk74/Pharmacy1/README.md

 viewStock - View stock as per barcode

-stockOut - Return stock as zero
+checkExpiry - View how many stocks are due to expire in given days. stockOut - Return stock as zero

 setMRPData - Input historical consumption data and predictable data.